 Privacy Policy

-This document describes the privacy policy of Chris Gilbert Psychology (ABN: 19 521 020 363) for the management of clients’ personal information.
-The psychological service provided is bound by the legal requirements of the Australian Privacy Principles set out in the Privacy Act 1988 (Cth) and adheres to the Australia Psychological Society – Code of Ethics (2007).
+This document describes the privacy policy of Chris Gilbert Psychology (ABN: 19 521 020 363; referred to as “we”, “our” or “us”) for the management of clients’ personal information.
+The psychological service provided is bound by the legal requirements of the Australian Privacy Principles set out in the Privacy Act 1988 (Cth) and the Health Records and Information Privacy Act 2002 (NSW). and adheres to the AHPRA Code of Conduct for Psychologists (2025).

 COLLECTION OF CLIENT INFORMATION